 Conservation projects at town properties like Rock Meadow and Lone Tree Hill (former McLean property): Volunteers will help clean trails and brush.
 Dress accordingly and bring gloves, rakes and shovels with your name on them if you have them.

 Claypit Pond clean-up: Volunteers will work on pruning existing shrubs, cutting/removing invasives, and picking up trash and debris.

 Elementary School grounds: Help with gardening, and distributing wood chips in garden areas.
 If you can bring shovels and gardening tools, that would be helpful.
 Be sure to put your name on the tools you bring.

 For all projects (including advance distribution of grocery bags), please use the on-line registration form to register and select your preferred project.

 Community service hours can be earned by middle school and high school students.

 WHAT TO WEAR: Clothing suitable for outdoor activities.
 Wear long pants and long-sleeve shirts, with jackets and/or sweatshirts if it gets cold.
 On the conservation and planting/weeding projects, expect to get dirty and possibly encounter poison ivy.
 On the painting project, you will most likely get paint on your clothes, so dress appropriately.

-WHAT TO BRING: A refillable water bottle (we will provide refills of fresh water, but we will NOT provide plastic water bottles).
+WHAT TO BRING: A refillable water bottle.
 Work gloves (for all outdoor work projects).

 We need a few metal rakes, pruning shears, loppers (including those with extendable arms, for cutting off high branches), shovels and gardening trowels.
 PLEASE MAKE SURE TO PUT YOUR NAME ON ANY TOOLS THAT YOU BRING.